Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Introduction

+Accelerating fronts in reaction-diffusion equations have raised a lot of interest in the recent years.
+They occur for the Fisher-KPP equation \eqref{KPP} when the initial datum decays more slowly than any exponential \cite{Hamel-Roques}.
+They also appear when the diffusion operator is replaced by a nonlocal dispersal operator with fat tails \cite{Kot-Lewis,Medlock-Kot,Garnier}, or by a nonlocal fractional diffusion operator \cite{Cabre-Roquejoffre, Cabre-Roquejoffre2, Coulon-Roquejoffre}.
+Recently, accelerating fronts have been conjectured to occur in a reaction-diffusion-mutation model which generalizes the Fisher-KPP equation to a population structured with respect to the diffusion coefficient \cite{toads}.

-Next we investigate specific choices for the distribution $M$, both numerically and theoretically.
-In the case of a Gaussian distribution, we expect a spreading rate following the power law $\langle x\rangle\sim t^{3/2}$ (see also \cite{Mendez10}).
-To support this guess, we prove in fact that spreading occurs {\em at most} with this rate.
-For this purpose we build a supersolution which is spreading with this rate.
+Here, we investigate the case of a Gaussian distribution $M$.
+The spreading rate $\langle x\rangle = \mathcal O (t^{3/2} )$ is expected in this case (heuristics, and see \cite{Mendez10}).
+We prove that spreading occurs with this rate.
+For this purpose, we build suitable sub- and supersolution which spread with this rate.

-This issue has been addressed by M\'endez, Campos and G\'omez-Portillo \cite{Mendez10} in a physical paper for a slightly different equation, where the nonlinearity lies in the diffusion kernel instead of the growth rate.
-They conjectured that, as for the KPP equation, the front speed is determined through the linearization of the equation near the unstable steady state $0$.
-We believe that the linearization should give the power law of the propagation, but it is not clear to us that it will give the exact location of the transition.
-However, it turns out that the linearized equations in \cite{Mendez10} and in the present paper are the same.
-Then, performing some Fourier-Laplace transform of the solution, Mendez et al derived heuristically the power law of the propagation.
-In particular, for a Gaussian kernel, they found out that the spreading rate is $\langle x\rangle\sim t^{3/2}$.
+We split our results into two parts, respectively the upper bound and the lower bound of the spreading rate.
+The reason is that the constructions are quite different.
+The construction of the supersolution relies on a first guess inspired from \cite{Garnier}, plus convolution tricks which are made easier in the gaussian case.
+On the other hand, the construction of the subsolution is based on a better comprehension of the growth-dispersion process.
+Again, some technical estimates are facilitated in the gaussian case.
+We believe that these results can be generalized to a large class of distributions $M$, at the expense of clarity.